-Blood Orange Rosemary Mimosa is a spin on a traditional, sparkling wine mimosa that uses blood orange juice in place of conventional orange juice.
+This Blood Orange Mimosa recipe is a spin on a traditional, sparkling wine mimosa that uses blood orange juice in place of conventional orange juice.
 It’s less sweet than a classic mimosa and is garnished with rosemary for aroma and flavor.
 It’s a simple, elegant, daytime cocktail.

 You don’t have to be a mixologist to make a mimosa recipe work.

-If you wanna change things up and make them pop…blood oranges, baby!
+If you want to change things up and make a mimosa really pop…blood oranges, baby!

 Besides the gorgeous, ruby red color you get from blood oranges (and the stained fingers from handling them), they tend to be less sweet than conventional oranges.